 Jim is a Life Member of the DAV, VFW and American Legion, all organizations to help veterans.
 He and his wife Paulette have been married for four years.
 He has two children: a son, Jason, who manages Black Hole Manufacturing and a daughter, Jennifer, who is President of Banc of California in Los Angeles, CA.

-James B. King was appointed interim national executive director of the nation’s fourth largest veterans service organization in November 2015.
-In this capacity, he administers the policies of the AMVETS, supervises its national headquarters operations and provides direction, as needed, to state and local components.
-Jim previously served as the national judge advocate.
+Joseph R. Chenelly was appointed national executive director of the nation’s fourth largest veterans service organization in May 2016.
+In this capacity, he administers the policies of AMVETS, supervises its national headquarters operations and provides direction, as needed, to state and local components.
+Joe previously served as AMVETS’ national communications director.